Luzon: Interactions with the Portuguese

-The Portuguese were the first European explorers who recorded it in their charts as Luçonia or Luçon and inhabitants were called Luções.
+The Portuguese were the first European explorers who recorded it in their charts as Luçonia or Luçon, calling the inhabitants Luções.
 Edmund Roberts, who visited Luzon in the early 19th century, wrote that Luzon was "discovered" in 1521.

+Portuguese and Spanish accounts from the early to mid 1500s state that the Kingdom of Maynila was the same as the Kingdom of Luzon that was mentioned in Ming Dynasty Records (from the Tagalog or Malay name Lusong and Kapampangan name Lusung), and whose citizens had been called "Luções".

 Many people from Luzon were employed within Portuguese Malacca.
 For example, the spice magnate Regimo de Raja, based in Malacca, was highly influential and was appointed as Temenggong (Sea Lord)—a governor and chief general responsible for overseeing of maritime trade—by the Portuguese.
-As Temenggong, de Raja was also the head of an armada which traded and protected commerce between the Indian Ocean, the Strait of Malacca, the South China Sea, and the medieval maritime principalities of the Philippines.
+As Temenggong, de Raja was also the head of an armada which traded and protected commerce in the Indian Ocean, the Strait of Malacca, the South China Sea, and the medieval maritime principalities of the Philippines.
 His father and wife carried on his maritime trading business after his death.
 Another important Malacca trader was Curia de Raja who also hailed from Luzon.
 The "surname" of "de Raja" or "diraja" could indicate that Regimo and Curia, and their families, were of noble or royal descent as the term is an abbreviation of Sanskrit adiraja.

 Fernão Mendes Pinto noted that a number of Luções in the Islamic fleets went to battle with the Portuguese in the Philippines during the 16th century.
 The Sultan of Aceh gave one of them (Sapetu Diraja) the task of holding Aru (northeast Sumatra) in 1540.
 Pinto also says one was named leader of the Malays remaining in the Moluccas Islands after the Portuguese conquest in 1511.
 Antonio Pigafetta notes that one of them was in command of the Brunei fleet in 1521.
 However, the Luções did not only fight on the side of the Muslims.
 Pinto says they were also apparently among the natives of the Philippines who fought the Muslims in 1538.